Internal Floor Area

-The interior design for the project focused particularly on the development of the new Reception/Shop area which was led by our in-house interiors team.
+The interior design for the project was led by our in-house interiors team and focused on the development of the new reception/shop area as well as the café/bar.

 We carried out a detailed analysis of the client’s existing shop facility, reviewing and analysing the operational requirements of the existing reception and shop, whilst being mindful of the Edinburgh Printmaker’s aspirations moving forward.
 Through looking at three identified visitor roles – exhibition visitor, shop visitor and commercial buyer – we mapped out flow diagrams for each scenario to help understand how EP operate and how the purchasing process for each visitor functions.
-Following on from this, we developed a bespoke interior solution for the reception and shop area incorporating print browsers, a curatable display wall, display shelving and a multi-functional reception desk/till point to create the high quality, shopping experience desired.
+Following on from this, we developed a bespoke interior solution incorporating print browsers, a curatable display wall, display shelving and a multi-functional reception desk/till point to create the high quality, shopping experience desired.

 In the café / bar we looked to maintain the industrial character of the original building, and re-use salvaged materials where possible.
 Glazed bricks discovered behind layers of plasterboard in the old basement partitions were re-used to create the new servery counter.
 Timber doors, formally of the fitting and turning workshop, we re-modelled into bespoke café tables.

 “When you encounter crossing points for history, it’s always slightly magical.
 It happens less and less often, but the Edinburgh Printmakers’ new HQ, created from the remnants of the North British Rubber Company, has managed it.”

 “Edinburgh’s home of the welly boot is reborn as stunning arts space.”